blueOkiris/sos/sysman/README.md

     - Look for url to package data from github repo
     - Manage dependencies via pacman
     - Use predominantly appimages
-2. Install tray items (single binaries that install to /trayitems)
+2. Install tray items (single binaries that install to /trayitems) to be run in the system tray at the top right
-3. Install and update system-level items
+3. Update system packages
+4. Install/Uninstall drivers
+5. Configure system level settings

 __Services:__